lkytal/quickTask/README.md

 ## [1.1.0] - 2017-02-16
 ### Added
-- Option to control show terminal or notable.
+- Option to control show terminal or not.

 ### Fixed
 - Task scanning loop.